andmehta/Go-Back-N_PA2/README.md

 Values of `seqnum` = `{0, 1, 2, 3, 4, 5, 6, 7}`

 ### Client program (`client`)
 Made by students.
-Takes a text file and sends 30 char chunks of the data to the emulated network `emulatorDrop`.
+Takes a text file and sends 30 char chunks of the data to the emulated network `emulator`.
 Utilizes the sliding door technique Go-Back-N to ensure reliable data transfer.

 #### GBN client side breakdown
 * the client checks the window if it is full, if not send data packets.